stefanneculai/Web-service-API/README.md

 ### Setup ###
 If you want to setup the API on your server, you should follow then next steps:
+- Set your site to point to /www/index.php
+- Make sure that you have rights to write in the *uploads* folder
 - Create a database and then execute the code from *database/ws.sql*
 - Create a *config.json* file in the *config* folder or edit the existing *confid.dist.json*
 - Set the database fields: **db_host**, **db_user**, **db_pass** and **db_name**